TobiasAichinger/2048-Clone/README.md

 Short explanation.

 1. clone this project
-2. install rust from the official <a href="https://www.rust-lang.org/" traget="site">
+2. <a href="https://www.rust-lang.org/" traget="_blank"> install rust from the official site
 3. you start it with `cargo run`, after that you can just play with W, A, S or D or the arrow keys

 ## Found a bug?